0xced/xcproj/README.md

 Limitations
 ===========

-**xcproj** relies on the DevToolsCore private framework.
+* **xcproj** relies on the DevToolsCore private framework.
 Although great care has been taken, it might stop working anytime.

+* The **xcproj** binary is bound to the Xcode version that compiled it.
+If you delete, move or rename the Xcode version that compiled the binary, **xcproj** will fail with the following error: `The DevToolsCore framework failed to load: DevToolsCore.framework not found`